dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 70: March 10, 2017

+**Today's Progress**: Going through learngraphql.com course to review.

+**Thoughts**: Reviewed yesterday's lessons a bit, then completed the course.

+###Day 69: March 9, 2017

+**Today's Progress**: Going through learngraphql.com course to review.

+**Thoughts**: Getting a sharper knowledge of graphql querying.
+Not difficult and should become 2nd nature through practice and repetition.

+###Day 68: March 8, 2017

+**Today's Progress**: Final lessons of graphql course dropped

+**Thoughts**: Happy to have @stegrider drop the last few lessons that wrapped up the authentication part and how to tie it into the router to restrict specific pages to logged in users.
+Before they dropped I tried to complete it myself, and did great up until the point where a HOC was required, and the router specific settings.

+###Day 67: March 7, 2017

+**Today's Progress**: Integration of redux into graphql course model

+**Thoughts**: Tried to integrate @stegrider's advanced react/redux structure w/ the graphql model from that course.
+This is going to take some time to figure out.
+Redux integration.

 ###Day 66: March 6, 2017

 **Today's Progress**: Revistied Grider's advanced react course to get the scoop on using passport.js w/ jwt.